 Dry aging is a process that intensifies the flavor of the beef and enhances its tenderness.
 During this process, the beef is stored in a refrigerated environment where humidity, temperature, and airflow are controlled for a certain period.
 This method allows for the beef’s natural enzymes to break down the connective tissue in the meat, resulting in a more tender steak.

-Sujet a lire : How to Prepare a Traditional Spanish Albondigas with a Spicy Tomato Sauce?
+A lire également : How to Prepare a Traditional Spanish Albondigas with a Spicy Tomato Sauce?

 Dry aging can be done at home, but it requires precision and patience.
 You’ll need to store your steak in the refrigerator at a temperature below 40°F for a period of 2 to 4 weeks.
 During this time, the meat will lose moisture, and the flavor will intensify.
 Remember, the longer the aging process, the more intense the flavor will be.